About This Chapter

 1. Formation of the Moon: Theories

-Explore the four major theories on the formation of the Moon.
-The theories include the fission theory, capture theory, condensation theory and giant impact theory.
-Also look at both information supporting and flaws found in these theories.
+The Moon has captivated people's attention through time, and there are four main theories about its formation.
+Explore the four major theories on the formation of the Moon, including the fission theory, capture theory, condensation theory, and giant impact theory, and look at both supporting evidence and flaws found in these theories.

 2. Lunar Geology: Types of Moon Rocks